Vanclief/twitter-sentiment-analysis/README.md

 ## Analysis:

+The hypothesis seemed to fail as there is no correlation found yet.
+However, more analysis has to be made in order to obtain the right configuration parameters and more sampling has to be done.

 ## Variables to consider:

 * Try another analysis without lowercasing tweets, and allowing ASCII.
 VADER supports the analysis of words in uppercase and emoticons.